SAP-samples/partner-reference-application/Tutorials/15b-One-Off-Deployment.md

 #### OpenID Connect Configuration

 Set up the trust relationship between the SAP BTP subaccount to the Identity Authentication service using OpenID Connect (OIDC).
+For more information, refer to the [SAP help about OpenID Connect](https://help.sap.com/docs/identity-authentication/identity-authentication/openid-connect).

 > Note: As a prerequisite for this setup, the SAP BTP subaccount and the Identity Authentication service tenant must be assigned to the same customer ID.